5 Tips for Choosing your Wedding Guest List•

 In case you have a less than understanding response from your loved ones, you should not feel guilt tripped into inviting people you are not comfortable with having there.
 If your parents/in-laws are contributing to your wedding this should not be used as an reason to invite them.
 It is still your day, and what you say and who you want to attend should be taken seriously, so don't think you are being unreasonable.

 When your sending out your invites be sure to write the names of who is actually invited on them.
 You may be sending it to a family house hold but you may not want their children to attend.
 So make sure to write the couples names so they know to get baby sitters for the day.
 They would be nothing worse than realising this too late, because of the confusion at the beginning.
+If you are not having children attend other than family, you could always add a note about this on the details card instead.

 I hope these few pointers will help you with starting your guest list!